First National Pictures: Acquisition by Warner Bros.

-The financial success of The Jazz Singer and The Singing Fool enabled Warner Bros. to purchase a majority interest in First National in September 1928.
 Warner Bros. held 42,000 shares of common stock out of 72,000 outstanding shares while Fox Pictures held 21,000 shares; 12,000 shares were publicly held.
 Warner Bros. acquired access to First National's affiliated chain of theatres, while First National acquired access to Vitaphone sound equipment.
 Warner Bros. and First National continued to operate as separate entities.
+As a result of Warner Brothers acquiring one of the major film studios in First National, Warner Brothers became one of the largest producing, distributing, and exhibiting companies in Hollywood.

 On November 4, 1929, Fox sold its interest in First National to Warner Bros. for $10 million.
 The First National studio in Burbank became the official home of Warner Bros.–First National Pictures.
 Thereafter, First National Pictures became a trade name for the distribution of a designated segment of Warner Bros. product.
 45 of the 86 Warner Bros. feature films released in 1929 were branded as First National Pictures.
 Half of the 60 feature films Warner Bros. announced for release in 1933–1934 were to be First National Pictures.

 Although both studios produced "A" and "B" budget pictures, generally the prestige productions, costume dramas, and musicals were made by Warner Bros., while First National specialized in modern comedies, dramas, and crime stories.
 Short subjects were made by yet another affiliated company, The Vitaphone Corporation (which took its name from the sound process).

 In July 1936, stockholders of First National Pictures, Inc. (primarily Warner Bros.) voted to dissolve the corporation and distribute its assets among the stockholders in line with a new tax law which provided for tax-free consolidations between corporations.

 From 1929 to 1958, most Warner Bros. films and promotional posters bore the trademark and copyright credits "A Warner Bros.–First National Picture" in their opening and closing sequences.